sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 After reboot you should see in the Firmware setup - shown on your monitor or on your serial console - the firmware version `36.4.0-gcid-XXXXXXXX`.

+### Firmware Update on Jetson Orin Nano

+Updating the firmware on `Jetson Orin Nano` is similar to the process above for `Jetson AGX Orin`.

+Unfortunately the board automation tools do not support `Jetson Orin Nano`.
+Therefore for switching this device in recovery mode instead of running `boardctl` you need to connect two pins or put a jumper on both respectively.
+These are PIN 9/10 (GND/FC REC) on the 12pin row below the fan next to the SD card slot.

+So disconnect `Jetson AGX Orin` from power, then connect these pins and then reconnect power.
+With that the device should be in Recovery mode.
+Connect an USB cable to the Type-C port of `Jetson AGX Orin` and check if it is now in Recovery mode.

+{% highlight shell %}
+lsusb
+[...]
+Bus 003 Device 105: ID 0955:7523 NVIDIA Corp.
+APX
+[...]
+{% endhighlight %}

+Now flash your firmware.
+Make sure you have package `dtc` installed, because the tool `fdtoverlay` is needed.

+{% highlight shell %}
+sudo ./flash.sh p3768-0000-p3767-0000-a0-qspi external
+{% endhighlight %}

+Disconnect `Jetson AGX Orin` from power and reconnect it to power.
+After reboot you should see in the Firmware setup - shown on your monitor or on your serial console - the firmware version `36.4.0-gcid-XXXXXXXX`.

 ### SP6

 Download [SLE-15-SP6 (Arm) installation image][image].
 This you can put on a regular USB stick or on an SD card using `dd` command.